EternityForest/Gazebo-Network-Protocol/pygazebo/readme.txt

 ==== NetworkParameter.Write(data) ====
-Writes data to the parameter. data can be an integer or a list as appropriate for the parameter.
+Writes data to the parameter.
 Returns True on success.
+The value will be translated from a native python equivalent.
+You can pass arrays in as lists, enums as strings, and nested arrays as nested lists.

 === Example ===
 >>> temp.Write(90) #Lets write some random data to it!